Ilemi Triangle: 1980s

-1990s to present
+Since the 1990s

 In the 1990s, Ethiopia armed the Dassanech with Kalashnikov automatic rifles, perhaps in response to Kenyan government arming in 1978 of the Turkana.
 Beginning in the 1960s, many Kenyan maps have marked the Red Line as the official boundary of Kenya, rather than a dotted boundary which it had been previously.
 More recently, many Kenyan maps depict the 1950 patrol line, the furthest northwest, as the boundary.
 There was a question as to whether a secret agreement was broached between Kenya and South Sudan to allow Kenya to administer this territory, in return for support in the Sudanese Civil War.
 In recent decades, the countries involved have had other priorities, delaying a resolution to the issue.
 The recent discovery of oil in the region also complicates resolution.

 With the independence of South Sudan in 2011, the Sudanese claim to the Ilemi Triangle was transferred to the new national government in Juba.